Hormonal Contraceptive Ring (Nuvaring)

 Reasons someone might choose this method of birth control

-- Contains a lower dosage of hormones than are often found in many combined hormonal contraceptives
+- Contains a lower dosage of hormones that are often found in many combined hormonal contraceptives

 - Does not interrupt sex